 The built-in telnet client in Windows Operating Systems is pretty basic.
 You can’t manage or use it with more devices easily.
 If you are a professional network administrator, Windows telnet client utility will not be suitable for you.
 You must have an alternate and professional telnet client in this case.

-PuTYY is a great telnet client which is freely available and fully compatible with Windows 10 and 8.1/8.
+PuTYY is a great telnet client which is freely available and fully compatible with Windows 10 and 8.1 and Windows 7.